DrewHans555/C-AwayExtendedASCII/README.md

-# C-AwayWithExtendedASCII
+# C-AwayExtendedASCII
 This repository contains code written in C for Blackburn College's Spring 2018 Horizons In Computer Science class CS372.

-C-AwayWithExtendedASCII is a C program for compressing ANSI text files to 7-bit ASCII.
+C-AwayExtendedASCII is a C program for compressing ANSI text files to 7-bit ASCII.
 C-Away simply removes the leftmost bit from each char in the original file and outputs a new compressed file.

 If the size of the original file is (X) bits then the compressed file size will be (X*(7/8) + Xmod8) bits.